Skip to contents

 One notable exception to this rule are data.table since they differ too much from the standard data.frame behaviour, which makes it difficult to ensure compatibility.

 make_linelist() is the main user-facing function of this package.
 It takes a data.frame/tibble/X as input as returns an output of class c("linelist", "data.frame")/c("linelist", "tibble")/c("linelist", "X").
-As a consequence, differences in behaviour between data.frame and tibble are still present after conversation to a linelist object.
+As a consequence, differences in behaviour between data.frame and tibble are still present after conversion to a linelist object.

 Design decisions